JermellB/restagraph/README.md

 The aim is a black box that automagically converts a schema into an API, without any _need_ for a regular user to know about its internals.

+### Current state

+Proof-of-concept: it works, but it's brittle and has the bare minimum of functionality.

 ## What goes in the database